Get insider access

 4. Best Mid-Range 77-Inch TV

-The best mid-range TV available in a 77-inch size is the LG OLED77B3PUA.
-It's a great TV and can serve as an excellent entry point into the OLED market.
-The TV has all the features of the more expensive LG C3 OLED, but the B3 is dimmer and has only two HDMI 2.1 bandwidth ports.
-It still delivers outstanding picture quality, especially in a dark room, with its near-infinite contrast ratio delivering deep, inky blacks with no distracting blooming.
-Its built-in webOS platform is just as fast on this lower-tier model, and it still has very good image processing, so it has no issues upscaling lower-resolution content if you watch DVDs, cable boxes, or Blu-rays.
-It also has Dolby Vision HDR and supports DTS advanced audio formats, which is great for physical media as many discs use DTS for their audio tracks.
+The best mid-range TV available in a 77-inch size is the LG OLED77B4PUA.
+It's a great option and can serve as an excellent entry point into the OLED market.
+It has almost all of the more expensive LG C4 OLED features but is dimmer in HDR and doesn't support 144Hz.
+It still delivers outstanding picture quality, especially in a dark room, with its near-infinite contrast ratio delivering inky blacks with no distracting blooming.
+Its image processing is slightly worse than it is on the C4, but it still has no issues upscaling lower-resolution content.
+It also has Dolby Vision HDR and supports DTS advanced audio formats, which is great for movie buffs.

-And just like other OLEDs, its viewing angle is fantastic, so viewers can watch the TV from all over the room with no degradation in their viewing experience.
-Like the C3, this TV has a wide color gamut and is extremely accurate without any calibration, so movies look as the content creator intended.
-This TV is also great for gaming, as it's compatible with every VRR technology, has a fantastic response time, and has extremely low input lag.
-Its two HDMI 2.1 ports have up to 4k @ 120Hz support, although unfortunately, like on the Sony X93L/X93CL, one of its HDMI 2.1 ports also doubles as the TV's eARC port, leaving you with only one high-speed port if you have a soundbar connected through eARC.
+And just like other OLEDs, its viewing angle is fantastic, so viewers can watch the B4 from all over the room with no degradation in their viewing experience.
+Like the C4, this TV has a wide range of colors, so it delivers vibrant and lifelike colors.
+It's also great for gaming, as it's compatible with every VRR technology and has a nearly instantaneous response time.
+Its four HDMI 2.1 ports support up to 4k @ 120Hz, so it's fully compatible with the Xbox Series X and the PS5.

 See our review